VKalenski/CheatSheet/Questions/Kubernetes/K8s.md

 ---

-> 5. Which of the following is an higher-level abstraction in Kubernetes that rely on controllers to build upon the basic objects, and provide additional functionality and convenience features ?
+> 5. Which of the following is an higher-level abstraction in Kubernetes that rely on controllers to build upon the basic objects, and provide additional functionality and convenience features?
 - Deployment
 - DaemonSet
 - StatefulSet